translation/lingui/README.md

   message: "View KPIs"
 })

-// Context: helps translators differentiate translations for the same source text (IDs should be unique) t({
+{/* Context: to help translators and allow different translations for the same source text */}
-  id: "meeting someone",
+{/* ⚠️ Only works with versions >= 4.11.2 of @lingui/cli */}
+t({
+  context: "romantic meeting with someone",
   message: "Date"
 })

 t({
-  id: "moment in time",
+  context: "a moment in time",
   message: "Date"
+})

+{/* Explicit IDs: to have more control over the structure of your localization keys */}
+{/* ⚠️ In versions < 4.11.2 of @lingui/cli, IDs were used as a way to pass context */}
+t({
+  id: "index.header.title",
+  message: "Dashboard"
+})

+t({
+  id: "modal.buttons.cancel",
+  message: "Cancel"
 })
 ~~~